billythemusical/recode-fa23/modules/06-developing-locally/Digital Ocean Droplet.md

     "https://api.digitalocean.com/v2/droplets"
 ```

-The output of this command will be a lengthy JSON object:
+The output of this command, if successful, will be a lengthy JSON object:
 ```bash
 {"droplet":{"id":382884684,"name":"recode","memory":512,"vcpus":1, ...
 ```
 >Here's the [full output](droplet-response.json).

+If there is an error, check that your API key is correct.
+You can do this by typing `printenv | grep TOKEN` which will tell you the value of the `TOKEN` variable.
+If that does not match, reassign the `TOKEN` variable again, i.e. `export TOKEN='<your api token here>'`.

 You will then get an email with the details of your Droplet including the **IP address** and **password**.
-You will need the password when you log in to the Droplet via the online console/terminal.
+You will need the password when you log in to the Droplet for the first time via the online console/terminal.

 ### Accessing our Droplet